Contact us

 Relevant laboratory tests

-In some cases of abnormal semen analysis, an ultrasound of the testicles may be performed to rule out a condition called varicocele.
+In some cases of abnormal semen analysis, a scrotal ultrasound of the testicles should be performed

 Freezing eggs and embryos for fertility preservation

-Egg or embryo freezing is done for two main reasons:
+Egg or embryo freezing is performed for two main reasons:

 medical reason

-When a medical condition is discovered that may impair ovarian reserve and future fertility, it is recommended to perform fertility preservation – which includes extracting eggs and freezing them, or creating embryos from them and freezing them, for future use when necessary.
+When a medical condition is identified that may compromise ovarian reserve or future fertility, fertility preservation is recommended.
+This typically involves retrieving eggs and either freezing them or creating and freezing embryos for future use when needed.

-In 2011, a law was passed in Israel allowing women aged 30-41 without a partner to undergo in vitro fertilization treatments for the purpose of extracting eggs and freezing them before fertilization for future use.
+In 2011, a law was enacted in Israel allowing women aged 30 to 41 without a partner to undergo ovarian stimulation and an egg retrieval treatment for the purpose of freezing unfertilized eggs for future use.

-It is worth remembering that freezing eggs for fertility preservation does not guarantee the survival of the eggs after thawing or achieving pregnancy.
-The quality and quantity of eggs decline with age, so it is recommended, if possible, not to postpone the issue of family planning.
+It is important to note that egg freezing does not guarantee egg survival after thawing or the achievement of pregnancy.
+Since both the quality and quantity of eggs decline with age, it is advisable not to delay family planning when possible.

 Preimplantation genetic testing